evanwill/workshop-template-b/content/2-lesson.md

 ## Add Optional Analytics [optional]

-To use Google Analytics, add your analytics id to "_config.yml" in `google-analytics-id:` (if `google-analytics-id` is blank, the GA code will not added).
-To use an alternative analytics, paste the code snippet provided by the platform into the file "_includes/template/analytics.html".
+To use analytics (such as Google Analytics, Matomo, etc), paste the code snippet provided by the platform into the file "_includes/template/analytics.html".

 The analytics code will only be added when using "production" environment.
 This happens automatically on GitHub Pages.